yt-project/yt/doc/source/tutorial/automated_plotting.rst

    >>> import yt.raven as raven
    >>> pc = raven.PlotCollection(a)

+You can also -- optionally -- feed it a "center" argument.
+Otherwise, it'll search for the point of maximum density.

 .. index:: Plotting;Adding plots to PlotCollections, Raven, PlotCollections;Adding Plots

 Adding Plots